-If there is a tie, the tie-breaking shot must be completed before any comments are made about competitors' scores and rankings.
-Any finalists on the line who are not involved in the tie must stand by while the tie-breaking shot(s) is conducted.

-(The results of the tie-breaking shot are announced; this is followed by comments about competitors' scores and rankings) The final will resume immediately after the announcements.
+COMMANDS INSTRUCTIONS THERE IS A TIE FOR Xth PLACE If there is a tie, the tie-breaking shot BETWEEN THE ATHLETES ON must be completed before any POSITIONS X AND Y (identify comments are made about competitors' scores and rankings. firing points) Any finalists on the line who are not THESE COMMANDS ARE FOR POSITIONS X AND Y ONLY involved in the tie must stand by while the tie-breaking shot(s) is FOR THE TIE-BREAKING SHOT ....
+LOAD...(5 second pause) ...
+START conducted.
+After 30 seconds: STOP The final will resume immediately after the announcements.
+(The results of the tie-breaking shot are announced; this is followed by comments about competitors' scores and rankings)

-COMMANDS FOR CONDUCTIN G A 3-POSITION FINAL ON EST COMMANDS INSTRUCTIONS Before the competition: Before a competition, the Range Officer must prepare the range for the Final.
+COMMANDS INSTRUCTIONS Before the competition: Before a competition, the Range Officer must prepare the range for the Final.
 The eight firing points used for the Final should be numbered as firing points A-H. Competitors may not move their equipment to the firing line until the Range Officer calls them to the firing line.
-WELCOME TO THE FINAL FOR THE (Competition Name) THREE-POSITION RIFLE MATCH.
-The Range Officer begins the Final by calling the finalists to the firing line.
-COMPETITORS TO THE LINEGROUND YOUR RIFLES AND EQUIPMENT.
+WELCOME TO THE FINAL FOR THE (Competition Name) THREE- POSITION RIFLE MATCH.
+0 0 COMPETITORS TO THE LINEGROUND YOUR RIFLES AND EQUIPMENT.
 Competitors should bring their rifles to the firing line and ground them on their firing points with actions open and safety flags inserted.
 All finalists PLEASE WELCOME THE FINALISTS. must turn to face spectators for the introductions.
 ON FIRING POINT A, IS (First Name, Last Name) FROM (Home town).
 This sequence continues until all eight finalists are introduced.
 Either the Range Officer or an Announcer can introduce each competitor.
 All finalists must continue to face the spectators until all eight finalists have been introduced.
 TAKE YOUR POSITIONS, THE PREPARATION AND SIGHTING TIME WILL START IN TWO MINUTES Finalists may handle their rifles and get into the kneeling position.
 They may do aiming and holding exercises, but they may not remove safety flags or dry fire until the Preparation and Sighting Time begins.